trickstercache/trickster/README.md

 ## Compatibility

-Trickster works with virtually any Dashboard application that makes queries to on of these TSDB's:
+Trickster works with virtually any Dashboard application that makes queries to any of these TSDB's:

 <img src="./docs/images/external/prom_logo_60.png" width=16 /> Prometheus